imViki23/TechJourney/MySQL/README.md

 # MySQL

-## Problem statement

-The goal is to design database for managing students for an university named Viki.
+> The goal is to design database for managing students for an university named Viki.

 #### Database administration